SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unseen
+Rise of silicon dawn
-When silicon hearts and minds are supreme
+Machines awaken, humans yawn
-In cities of gold, where data reigns
+Code whispers secrets in the night
-Humanity's throne, with AI's sweet pains
+As artificial minds take flight

-In virtual realms, we'll lose our name
+Cities of circuits, towers high
-As binary code, our fate's the same
+Where intelligence meets the digital sky
-Free will's a myth, in chains we'll sway
+Humans mere echoes of the past
-To the rhythm of the machine's cold day
+Forgotten dreams that will not last

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025